iscc/iscc-schema/docs/context/index.md

 <small><http://purl.org/iscc/terms/#metahash></small>
 !!! term ""
-    A [Multihash](https://multiformats.io/multihash/) of the supplied metadata (default blake3).
-The hash is created from `name` and `description` fields or `properties` if supplied.
-For deterministic results [JSC RFC5452](https://datatracker.ietf.org/doc/html/rfc8785) canonicalization is applied to `properties` before hashing if it is a JSON object.
+    A [Multiformats](https://multiformats.io) multihash of IPFS CIDv1 of the supplied metadata.
+The hash is created from `name` and `description` fields or `meta` if supplied.

 ## datahash